-There's no doubt about it -- flight training is expensive.
-A private pilot certificate alone can cost between $4,000-$15,000 dollars, depending on a number of factors, including location, quality of instruction, and how quickly your training is completed.
+There's no doubt about it, flight training is expensive.
+A private pilot certificate alone can cost between $4,000 and $15,000 dollars, depending on a number of factors, including location, quality of instruction, and how quickly your training is completed.

 Scholarships for Non-Collegiate Pilot Training

 - AOPA: The Aircraft Owners and Pilots Association has long been one of the most influential general aviation organizations out there.
 As an industry advocate for general aviation, AOPA provides a variety of services and information to pilots and aircraft owners at all levels.
 To help promote general aviation, AOPA supplies scholarships to students earning a recreational, sport, or private pilot license.
 The number and amounts of scholarships vary from year to year but range from $3,000 to $5,000.
 Scholarships are based on merit, goals, and dedication to flight training.

 - EAA Young Eagles: The Experimental Aircraft Association Young Eagles program has been helping young people achieve their dreams of flight for years.
 The Young Eagles program offers a multitude of scholarships to its members to put toward flight training or toward tuition for EAA Air Academy Sessions.
 Scholarship types and amounts vary, and are given to both pre- and post-high school students with a desire to learn to fly and/or begin a career in aviation.

 - Women in Aviation: Not just for women, Women in Aviation International offers the largest number of scholarships for both men and women in aviation.
 Scholarships range from initial flight training to airline transport training.
 In the past, many airlines have offered type rating scholarships as well as job offers to qualified candidates.
 Whether you're just beginning your flight training or looking to further your career, WAI is sure to have a scholarship for you.